Facilities and access at Tring

 Neurodiverse events

-These events run a few times a year from 10.00-12.00 on Sundays.
+We run these a few times a year on Sundays, 10.00-12.00.
 Booking is required and tickets are released a few weeks before the event.
-Sign up to our mailing list to find out about dates.
+Find out about upcoming dates here.

 Visitors enjoying a drink in the cafe.